Linoxide/puebe/README.md

 ## Licence

-To the extent possible under the law, check out the [Linoxide](https://github.com/linoxide)licence for rights to this work.
+To the extent possible under the law, check out the [Linoxide](https://github.com/linoxide) licence for rights to this work.